segmentio/segment-docs/src/getting-started/04-full-install.md

-## analytics.reset()
+## Using analytics.reset()

 When a user explicitly signs out of one of your applications, you can call `analytics.reset()` to stop logging further event activity to that user, and create a new `anonymousId` for subsequent activity (until the user logins in again and is subsequently `identify`-ed). **This call is most relevant for client-side Segment libraries**, as it clears cookies in the user’s browser.

 Make a `Reset()` call as soon as possible after sign-out occurs, and only after it succeeds (not immediately when the user clicks sign out).
-For more info on this call, [see the Javascript source documentation](https://segment.com/docs/connections/sources/website/javascript#reset-logout).
+For more info on this call, [see the Javascript source documentation](/docs/connections/sources/website/javascript#reset-logout).

 ## Page and Screen